 If your GP refers you to a specialist for further tests, the NHS will pay for this.
 All patients have the right to be referred to an NHS clinic for the initial investigation.

-It is important to choose a private clinic carefully.
+It's important to choose a private clinic carefully.
+You should find out:

 - which clinics are available

 - the length of the waiting list

 - the costs

 Ask for a personalised, fully costed treatment plan that explains exactly what's included, such as fees, scans and any necessary medication.